prazd/IT-Planet_task/README.md

-# Social app - VK and Telegram bot.
+# Social app - VK and Telegram bots.
 They can help people with disabilities find volunteers.